php-dev-br/laravel-doc-pt-br/routing.md

     $action = Route::currentRouteAction();

 Refer to the API documentation for both the [underlying class of the Route facade](https://laravel.com/api/{{version}}/Illuminate/Routing/Router.html) and [Route instance](https://laravel.com/api/{{version}}/Illuminate/Routing/Route.html) to review all accessible methods.

-<a name="cors"></a>
-## Cross-Origin Resource Sharing (CORS)

-Laravel can automatically respond to CORS OPTIONS requests with values that you configure.
-All CORS settings may be configured in your `cors` configuration file and OPTIONS requests will automatically be handled by the `HandleCors` middleware that is included by default in your global middleware stack.

-> {tip} For more information on CORS and CORS headers, please consult the [MDN web documentation on CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#The_HTTP_response_headers).